 Estate Administration Overview

-All of the things a person once owned make up their estate once they are deceased.
-Many estates must undergo complex processes and probate proceedings.
-The process requires someone to be responsible for:
+Everything a person owned when they died makes up their estate.
+Many estates must undergo complex processes and probate proceedings in court.
+The process requires someone to be responsible for the following:

 - Managing the overall estate

 - Ensuring property doesn't lose value due to neglect

 The person responsible for administering an estate is usually called the personal representative.
 In some states, they may also be called the executor if the decedent died with a will.
 Those who do not have a will are said to have died "intestate."
 States have different rules about the distribution of a decedent's estate.
 These fall under state laws relating to intestacy.